 “It is incredibly exciting to have this opportunity to join the Wärtsilä brand in delivering the future of maritime transport.
 We share a common vision; one of a safer, more efficient, and more environmentally friendly maritime industry.
 The Transas team has significant competences in technology, along with a globally recognized leadership position in navigation, simulation and traffic control systems.
 Adding these to the extensive, world leading Wärtsilä portfolio of services and products, provides an unparalleled opportunity for a new ecosystem for maritime operations,” says Frank Coles, CEO of Transas.

 A press conference will be held today, Monday 19 March 2018, at 13.00 Finnish time (11.00 a.m.
 UK time), at the Wärtsilä headquarters in Helsinki, Finland.
-The combined web- and teleconference will be held in English and can be viewed at the following address:
+The combined web- and teleconference will be held in English.

 Image caption: Connecting smart ships with smart ports will deliver fundamental benefits to the marine sector.